New Pokemon Snap: Explore The Pokemon World

 Nothing is more annoying than an opponent that spams Hypnosis and lands everyone, which is why Sleep Clause is used across most formats and tiers.

-Under the Sleep Clause, putting more than one Pokemon to sleep on a team is illegal.
+Under the Sleep Clause, it is illegal to put more than one Pokemon to sleep on a team.
 So if you put one of your opponent’s Pokemon to sleep, you can’t put another to sleep until that one wakes up.

-What this does mean is that you can’t build a team around taking advantage of putting your opponents to sleep with moves like Hypnosis and Nightmare.
-Sleep stats aren’t a sustainable strategy, as it plays quite well with luck.
+What this means is that you can’t build a team around taking advantage of putting your opponents to sleep with moves like Hypnosis and Nightmare.
+Sleep stats aren’t a sustainable strategy; it plays quite well with luck.

 Species Clause